The Book of Divorce

 "The envoy of the Messenger of Allah came to me and said: 'Keep away from your wife.'
 I said: 'Should I divorce her?'
 He said: 'No, but do not approach her.'"
 And he (the narrator) did not mention (the words): "Go to your family."

-It was narrated from 'Umar bin Mu'attib that Abu Hasan, the freed slave of Banu Nawfal, said
+It was narrated from 'Aishah that the Prophet said